 You can create up to 5 databases per region, and add a total of 20 capacity units (CUs) per database (10TBs).
 To adjust the capacity unitcapacity unit - Represents three database instances grouped together with three replicas. limits or request new regions contact DataStax Support.

 To discuss region needs, use the chat icon in the Astra console to talk with DataStax for guidance.

 VPC peering is available on C- and D-tier Astra databases.
 For more, see Connect with AWS VPC peering to your Astra database, Connect with GCP VPC peering to your Astra database, and Connect with Azure VPC peering to your Astra database.

-Use the the Cassandra Query Language SHell (CQLSH), DataStax Studio, or the DataStax drivers to connect to your Astra database.
+Use the the Cassandra Query Language SHell (CQLSH) or the DataStax drivers to connect to your Astra database.